dani8439/ruby/Section3/notes.md

 https://newnameofyourapp.herokuapp.com

 (All of this information is outdated as Heroku will no longer support free demo accounts as of the end of this month.)

+# The back-end: Databases and tables in rails

+Database layer is the persistence layer of the application.
+All data resides here.
+Communicate it through the models.

+Back-end is the Database and the models.

+Relational databases.
+(User, and then articles with a user_id attribute on it, etc, etc.) (has many, has many through, belongs to, etc, etc.)

+**CRUD** - Create, Read, Update, Delete.
+Basis of operations for any database system.

+Need a query interface or language to perform it, SQL, etc (structured query language).
+[Microsoft SQL Server, PostGresSQL, Oracle]

+Rails uses a middleman known as ActiveRecrod - ORM - Object Relational Mapper to communicate between the Rails application code and the database.
+ORM translates and aids in communication between the two.
+Don't have to manually type queries.
+Rails version of ActiveRecord follows ActiveRecord pattern.

+If you look at the models folder of your application, have `application_record.rb `file.
+It inherits from `ActiveRecord::Base`.

+You can simply write Ruby code, which gets translated to SQL queries, and your application interacts with the database, and all done using the models layer.